findsomewinmore/crawl-shot/README.md

 ####Basic Usage

-`crawlshot -s 'http://example.com' -a 'example.com' -d 'screenshots'` The following command will crawl http://example.com (restricted to the example.com domain) and save screenshots of each page to the screenshots directory within your CWD
+`crawl-shot -s 'http://example.com' -a 'example.com' -d 'screenshots'` The following command will crawl http://example.com (restricted to the example.com domain) and save screenshots of each page to the screenshots directory within your CWD

 ####Options